 The pharmaceutical industry is characterized by strong regulations and is obliged to deliver a product with a defined quality to the consumer.
 The process and manufacturing equipment it uses plays a major role in influencing production quality and business efficiency.
 A breakdown could hamper drug quality and hence an organization’s competitiveness.

 Machine builders are deploying available technologies such as condition monitoring, remote monitoring and diagnostics for ensuring high machine availability with safety and security in pharmaceutical processing and packaging operations.
 In addition, these technologies ensure the maintenance of optimal product quality, lower machine downtime, improve equipment reliability and increase overall efficiency.
+Also, in banking procedures, checking what is kyc is the first step to secure banking procedures.

 Importance of condition monitoring